We often say it takes a village to raise a child, but the truth is, it takes a herd.

 Herd immunity is the protection from contagious disease that an individual benefits from as a result of living in a community where a critical number of people are vaccinated.
 That means, individuals who live in communities with high vaccination rates are effectively protected from

 vaccine-preventable infectious diseases, even if they themselves are not able to receive certain immunizations.
-The National Institute of Allergy and Infectious Diseases created this graphic to show just how herd immunity works.
+The U.S. Department of Health and Human Services created this graphic to show just how herd immunity works.

 Herd immunity is important because it uniquely protects the most vulnerable members of our communities, including infants, pregnant women and other individuals whose immune systems cannot combat certain harmful or deadly infections or who aren't eligible to receive certain vaccines.
 It also prevents outbreaks and epidemics of preventable, infectious disease.

 Many pediatricians consider vaccination one of the earliest and most important decisions parents can make for their children, starting with the Hepatitis B vaccine babies usually receive in the hospital nursery.
 But as the image shows, while the impact of vaccinating babies affects their individual health, it also has a positive effect on the health of the entire community.